exasol/row-level-security-lua/doc/user_guide/tutorial.md

 A Virtual Schema is a projection of an underlying concrete schema.
 In the case of RLS, it adds a filter layer that makes sure that users only see what they are supposed to.

-Please refer to the [user guide](user_guide.md#creating-the-virtual-schema) for detailed instructions on how to install the RLS package.

 Execute the following SQL statements as user `SYS`.

 ```sql